Battle of the Ialomița: The battle

-According to Jefferson, the battle took place on the Danube. Şehabeddin chose to begin disembarking his troops across the river into Ottoman territory.
-There were no bridges over the Danube, and, as Wavrin writes, the men were forced to cross in boats, with their horses swimming across.
+According to Jefferson, the battle took place on the Danube River. Şehabeddin ordered his troops to begin crossing the river back into Ottoman territory.
+In the absence of bridges over the Danube, the troops crossed by boat, while their horses were forced to swim across the river, as recorded by Wavrin.
 Considering the army's large size and the considerable amount of plunder, the crossing was likely slow and challenging. Şehabeddin's lack of caution therefore seems even more significant.
-Once a large portion of the army had crossed, Hunyadi decided it was time to initiate the attack.
-On the morning of 2 September, Hunyadi unleashed his forces on the pasha and the remainder of his army, which was still camped on the north side of the Danube.
+After a large portion of the army had crossed, Hunyadi decided to launch the attack.
+On the morning of 2 September, Hunyadi unleashed his forces against the beylerbey and the rest of his army, which was still camped on the northern side of the Danube.
 The battle with these Ottoman forces, who despite their reduced numbers still represented a formidable threat, continued into the night.
-At this point, Şehabeddin acknowledged his defeat, and despite of the sanjak beys to remain and fight, he crossed the river under cover of darkness.
-With the pasha and his men taking priority, the timariot cavalry (sipahi, professional cavalrymen in the Ottoman army) under the command of the sanjak beys were most exposed to enemy attacks on the far side, which continued through the night as the soldiers attempted to cross.
-All accounts focus on this group as suffering the heaviest casualties.
-Some Ottoman sources report that all 16 sanjak beys were killed, representing around half of the sanjak beys in the empire.
+At this point, Şehabeddin acknowledged his defeat, and despite the sanjak beys remaining and fighting, he crossed the river under cover of darkness.
+Therefore, the timariot cavalry (sipahi, professional cavalrymen in the Ottoman army) commanded by the sanjak beys, were left most vulnerable to enemy attacks on the far side.
+All accounts focus on this group as having suffered the heaviest casualties.
+According to some Ottoman sources, all 16 sanjak beys were killed, representing around half of the sanjak beys in the Ottoman Empire.
 As several sources note, as many soldiers died in the waters as on the field of battle.
-According to a chronicle from Messembria, the Ottomans lost 28,000 troops in this battle.
+According to a chronicle from Messembria, the Ottomans lost 28,000 troops in the battle.
+The Ottomans lost not only thousands of soldiers but also members of noble families.

+According to Pálosfalvi, Ottoman sources portray Şehabeddin as overconfident and lacking caution, yet this characterization contradicts the accounts of both Wavrin and Bonfini, who stress the care with which he guarded his camp.
+It was most likely the absence of the akinji forces, which were conducting raids across Wallachia, that allowed Hunyadi to attack Şehabeddin's remaining troops somewhere near the foothills of the Carpathians.
+Pálosfalvi places the battle at the Ialomița River.
+It is difficult to explain how Hunyadi could have followed the retreating Ottomans as far as the Danube River without being detected and then caught them by surprise during the river crossing.
+According to Pálosfalvi, the battle was hard-fought, resulted in heavy casualties on both sides, and ended with the defeat of the Ottomans.
+Consequently, it was likely the survivors of the clash who later lost their lives while attempting to cross the Danube.